Amoxicillin Patient Tips

 Response and Effectiveness

-Peak levels are reached 1-2 hours after administration; however, it may take up to 24-72 hours of regular dosing before you start to feel better.
+- Amoxicillin is rapidly absorbed after oral administration and peak levels are reached 1-2 hours after dosing.
+However, it may take up to 24-72 hours of regular dosing before infection symptoms start to abate.

 More about amoxicillin